dreamcatcher-tech/network/Inbox/2024-04-05 1407 enter the queue.md

 ? what about serial bottlenecks of each session chain ?
 The session chains should not be expected to take much load.
 They can still be pooled in to via piercing from the client tho.

+Side effects need dedicated locking, regardless if we use git to commit our actions to.
+Side effects should run like a test, with before, before each, after each, after.

+How would a chain read the incoming user chain to check if it has correct credentials ?

 ### Pierce with a watcher
 Make a 5th queue message, which is an artifact function call